qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-android-deploy.rst

   and install the NDK using the following command::

-   "ndk;27.2.12479018"
+   "ndk;28.2.13676358"

-.. note:: The NDK version and the SDK packages required corresponds to the requirements from the
+.. note:: NDK r28c (``28.2.13676358``) is required because it is the first NDK version whose Clang defaults to 16 KB page-aligned ELF segments, which Android 15 and later devices require.
-      Qt version you are using.
-See `Qt for Android <https://doc.qt.io/qt-6/android.html>`_ for more information.
+   Qt's own Android documentation references an older NDK; use the version above regardless.

 Download the Qt for Python Android wheels
 -----------------------------------------